freebsd/freebsd-quarterly/2020q4/hellosystem.md

 [Help is needed in a number of areas](https://github.com/helloSystem/hello/blob/master/CONTRIBUTING.md), especially:

-  * __FreeBSD/kernel__, e.g., allowing to put the system into a read-only disk image with a a writable overlay, e.g., using unionfs
+  * FreeBSD/kernel: allowing to put the system into a read-only disk image with a writable overlay, e.g., using unionfs
-  * __Qt, Python__, e.g., writing various easy-to use frontends for FreeBSD/OpenZFS functionality, e.g., a Disk Utility
+  * Qt, Python: writing various easy-to use frontends for FreeBSD/OpenZFS functionality, e.g., Disk Utility.app
-  * __Testing and bugfixing__
+  * Testing and bugfixing

-Sponsor: No Sponsoring Organisation